mkarbows/MeganKarbowski/videoPoker/Assignment.md

     * Quit (and thank them politely for playing—we're not animals) if they enter "n", "N", or "no".
     * Ask again if they give you gibberish.

+**DON'T FORGET TO COMMIT AT THE END OF CLASS (or at least, at the end of the day in which we had class).**

+You're also encouraged to commit after every milestone (finish a method, class, stubs, etc.).